-- ARCHERY SA Elected Director Nomination Form-2020 – Nominate for election to the Board at the AGM (Nominations due by COB, Thursday, 24 September, to be emailed to the Board Secretary at firstname.lastname@example.org)
+- ARCHERY SA Elected Director Nomination Form-2021 – Nominate for election to the Board at the AGM (Nominations due by COB, Thursday, 23 September, to be emailed to the Board Secretary at email@example.com)

 Governance Principle – Board Composition and Operation

 There is strong evidence that diversity on Boards leads to better corporate performance.
-The position of the SA Office of Recreation and Sport is that each State Sporting Organisation should seek to achieve a target of a minimum of 40% representation of each gender.
-This target will be pursued and encouraged.
+The position of the SA Office of Recreation, Sport and Racing is that each State Sporting Organisation should seek to achieve a target of a minimum of 40% representation of each gender.
+This target is pursued and encouraged.

 * Persons elected at the AGM as Directors will be elected for 2 years, except that at least 2 of the 5 elected Directors must retire at the following AGM and may be eligible for re-election.

 (d) At least two of the Elected Directors must retire every year.
 If the number of Elected Directors whose term ends in any one year (Retiring Directors) is less than two then an additional number of the Elected Directors who are not due to retire (Non-Retiring Directors) must retire to make up the quota.